salesforce/terraform-provider-anypoint/docs/resources/rtf_deployment.md

 Required:

 - `configuration` (Block List, Min: 1, Max: 1) The configuration of the application. (see [below for nested schema](#nestedblock--application--configuration))
-- `ref` (Block List, Min: 1, Max: 1) The reference to the desired application to be deployed on Runtime Fabrics.
+- `ref` (Block List, Min: 1, Max: 1) The reference to the artifact on Exchange that is to be deployed on Runtime Fabrics.
-			The application should be deployed on exchange prior to using this resource. (see [below for nested schema](#nestedblock--application--ref))
+			Please ensure the application's artifact is deployed on Exchange before using this resource on Runtime Fabrics. (see [below for nested schema](#nestedblock--application--ref))

 Optional: